 - 1. Students may need to complete up to 18 hours of MBA Supporting Core courses with a minimum grace of "C" in each. - 2.
 Students must be fully admitted to the program to take more than 9 hours of required "MBA core" courses or graduate level electives. - 3.
 Students shall maintain an average grade of at least "B" (3.0) in all graduate courses completed at the end of each semester or summer session.
 No more than two Cs, and no grades below C, will be accepted in the MBA graduate program.
 Students who receive a third "C" or below a "C" (C- or lower) will have to retake one of the courses to improve to a C+ or better. - 4.
-All academic policies of the Graduate School stated in this catalog (see page 23) and the MBA Student Policy Handbook will apply.
+All academic policies of the Graduate School stated in this catalog and the MBA Student Policy Handbook will apply.

-GRADUATE Business Administration
+GRADUATE 39 Business Administration 13-1

-Business Administration Master of Business Administration Degree
+Offered by Business Administration Program Business Administration Master of Business Administration Degree Generalist Accounting Marketing Human Resources Human Services Track